 In 1967 theWest Point Grey Community Centre Association (WPGCCA) – formerly West Point Grey Community Association – was formed to promote the educational, social, cultural, recreational and athletic endeavours of the community.
 A permanent facility was necessary to fulfill these goals.

 The Park Board saw great potential in Aberthau as a cultural and recreational centre, and in October 1973, Vancouver City Council was persuaded to set aside $75,000.00 towards the renovation of the building.
 The Provincial Government assumed $25,000.00 of the cost through the Recreation Facilities Fund.
 The alterations were completed on time for programming, which began in September 1974.

-In February 1983, the West Point Grey Gymnasium was opened.
-Funding for this facility was made available through the Provincial Government, City of Vancouver, Vancouver Park Board, and the West Point Grey Association.
+In February 1983, the West Point Grey Community Centre (WPGCC) Gymnasium was opened.
+Funding for this facility was made available through the Provincial Government, City of Vancouver, Vancouver Park Board, and WPGCCA.
 A weight room has been added, located on the mezzanine floor of the Gymnasium.
-Currently, West Point Grey Community Centre presides over Aberthau, the West Point Grey Gym and Fitness Centre, the Jericho Arts Centre (with resident theatre group United Players), Lord Byng Pool on 14th Avenue, and Jericho Hill Centre and Jericho Hill Gym & Pool on 4th Avenue.
-The Jericho Arts Centre was, in 2009, separated from the WPGCA and has its own operating agreement with Parks Board.
+Currently, WPGCC presides over Aberthau, the WPGCC Gym and Fitness Centre, the Jericho Arts Centre (with resident theatre group United Players), Lord Byng Pool on 14th Avenue, and Jericho Hill Centre and Jericho Hill Gym & Pool on 4th Avenue.
+The Jericho Arts Centre was, in 2009, separated from the WPGCCA and has its own operating agreement with Parks Board.

-Other amenities of the community centre include tennis courts, Trimble and Jericho Parks and the fields at Jericho Hill Centre (including the disc golf course) -all maintained by the Board of Parks and Recreation.
+Other amenities of the community centre include tennis courts, Trimble and Jericho Parks and the fields at Jericho Hill Centre (including the disc golf course).
+All are maintained by the Board of Parks and Recreation.